Appeals and complaints (for applicants)

 Once feedback has been issued, we may not be able to respond to additional requests for information on the same application.

-If you remain unhappy, the University operates a formal Appeals and Complaints Procedure for Applicants.
+If you remain unhappy after receiving feedback, the University operates a formal Appeals and Complaints Procedure for Applicants.

-Appeals and Complaints Procedure for Applicants (PDF, 108KB)
+Appeals and Complaints Procedure for Applicants (PDF, 120KB)

-If you want to submit an appeal or complaint, please use this form:
+If you want to submit an appeal or complaint, please use this form (available as both a PDF download and a Word document):

-Appeals and Complaints form for Applicants (PDF, 87KB)
+Appeals and Complaints form for applicants (PDF, 83KB)

-Recourse to the formal Appeals and Complaints Procedure will normally only take place after a request for feedback has been made.
+Recourse to the formal Appeals and Complaints Procedure should normally only take place after a request for feedback has been made.

-If you are not satisfied with a decision taken in respect of an appeal or complaint, you may submit a Case Review Request Form requesting that your case be reviewed by a Vice President.
-You may only request a case review on one or more of the following grounds:
+If you are not satisfied with the outcome of an appeal or complaint, you can request a Case Review from our Deputy Director for Admissions and Access.
+You can only request a Case Review on one or more of the following grounds:

 - There was a material procedural irregularity that rendered the process leading to the decision taken in respect of the appeal or complaint unfair